 The thing is I’ve been on a 7-day blogging challenge as the blog anniversary is TOMORROW.
 Can you believe it?
 TWO.
 WHOLE.
 YEARS!
 Two years of sharing naked emotions on the world wide web.
 Two years of having a public diary people flip through at any given moment.
-Two years of stacked up folders on my desktop were plans and ideas lie.
+Two years of stacked-up folders on my desktop where plans and ideas lie.
 Two great years of having the most amazing companions on this journey, but more on all that tomorrow.

 Question by Denise B.

 The first thing to do would be to establish in what capacity you’d like to start writing.
 This is not necessarily to put yourself in a box and stop you from exploring other options, but mainly so you have a clear idea of your goals and direction.

 Do you want to start a blog?
 Have you always wanted to write a book?
 Or do you simply want to start journaling to keep track of your emotional state?
 Is it for fun or as a pursuable source of income?
 Depending on the motives that guide you, you will be able to take various steps that can push you closer to where you want to be.

 In terms of how to start, I think with some things you have to dive in headfirst and pray earnestly that they go well – as they say, JUST DO IT.
 Pick up that notebook, iPad or notes app and begin the process of jotting down your ideas, thoughts or opinions.